Smoke and Carbon Monoxide Detectors for Residential

 Carbon Monoxide Detectors

 Carbon Monoxide is one of the leading causes of deaths.
-It is referred to as “The Silent Killer” because it is simply too subtle for us to detect.
+It is referred to as “The Silent Killer” because it is too faint for us to detect.
 It is a gas produced when equipment such as a furnace is not properly ventilated.

-Fuel-burning appliances such as furnaces, water heaters, fireplaces and wood stoves should have regular maintenance, and ventilation should be checked, ensuring there are no blockages.
+Fuel-burning appliances such as furnaces, water heaters, fireplaces and wood stoves should have regular maintenance.
+Additionally, ventilation should be checked in order to ensure that there are no blockages.

 Carbon Monoxide Detector